jtian24/EDA_Modeling_Spark/README.md

 The downside of less granular variable discretization is the inevitable reduction of information value of original variables.

-However, compared with many binning techniques widely utilized in the industry (such as monotonic binning), this binning method has retained much higher information value of the original variable.
-Below shows the information value of top 15 attributes' with 20-quantile equal bins vs. with optimized bins.
+However, compared with many binning techniques widely utilized in the industry (such as monotonic binning), this binning method has shown to retain much higher information value of the original variable.Below shows the information value of top 15 attributes' with 20-quantile equal bins vs. with optimized bins.

 ### Comparison of information value before & after binning optimization (Top 15 attributes)

 ![alt text](https://raw.githubusercontent.com/jtian24/EDA_Modeling_Spark/master/IV_comparison_plot.png)

-As a side note, categorical variables are encoded with WoE directly with each distinct predefined categories.
 After all variables were optimally binned and encoded with WoE, the original dataset in PySpark dataframe was transformed with the a dictionary that maps original value to the WoE value of its corresponding segment.

 ### Automated Logistic / Linear Regression Modeling with Elastic Net Regularization